 The following monopoly examples provide various types of monopolistic businesses.
-The examples are both theoretical and practical i.e. there are Companies which are monopolistic in the field they trade in.
-Since there are a lot of monopoly examples not all variations and types are explained here but the outline of all types remains the same i.e. the firm or a Company is a sole seller of a product with no competitors or substitutes.
+The examples are both theoretical and practical i.e. there are companies that are monopolistic in the field they trade-in.
+Since there are a lot of monopoly examples not all variations and types are explained here but the outline of all types remains the same i.e. the firm or a company is a sole seller of a product with no competitors or substitutes.

 Top 8 Examples of Monopoly in Real Life